Naxdy/naxgcc-fw/README.md

 nix develop .
 ```

 and you're ready to work on the project.
 Submit your pull requests [here](https://git.naxdy.org/NaxdyOrg/NaxGCC-FW/pulls).
+Also be sure to have a look at our [CONTRIBUTING.md](./CONTRIBUTING.md) for more information on how to contribute.